This post was last updated on September 9th, 2021 at 10:21 am

 What is an EPC?

-An Energy Performance Certificate gives detailed information your property’s energy efficiency and carbon dioxide emissions.
+An Energy Performance Certificate gives detailed information about your property’s energy efficiency and carbon dioxide emissions.

 Some of the things your assessor will take a look at are: